ic8rgehst6

 Easy enough, right?

-Let’s start with a real life example (except I’ve been asked to mask the name of the company) so let’s use www.antioxidantexample.com, which is an antioxidant nutritional supplement that advertises heavily on TV and Radio – but no advertising on the internet.
+Let’s start with a real life example, let’s use www.antioxidantexample.com, which is the masked url of an antioxidant nutritional supplement that advertises heavily on TV and Radio – but no advertising on the internet.

 Website Conversion Rates are Meaningless

-For a while they advertised using Google’s AdWords program which means they bought ad space on the Google Search Results pages.
-When they did that they drove thousands of people to the site who had searched the term antioxidant.
-But guess what their conversion rate was then?
-Yep, it was .7%
+For a while the company advertised using Google’s AdWords, which means they bid on ad space on the Google Search Results pages.
+When they did that they drove thousands of people to the site who were searching for “antioxidants” and “antioxidant nutritional supplements”.
+But the conversion rate of these ads were only .7%, which totally didn’t match the conversion rate of the customers who came to the site from the TV show.

 Same website.
 No changes.

 The only thing that did change was the quality of the person that arrived at the site.
-From infomercials they had 30 minutes of explanation and product examples, but with Google ads they had curiosity seekers, inaccurate clicks and people not getting what they expected.
+From infomercials the prospect had 30 minutes of explanation and product examples, before they searched to buy the product, But with Google Adwords they only saw a banner ad.
+That means most of the people were just curious.
+The conversion rate of the website dropped substantially.